d4c00/rpi-starlapse/README.md

 ---

-## Preface
+# COST: $54.37

-The reason for choosing this combination is to capture clear infrared Milky Way images in light-polluted cities at a low cost.

-###### Unit costs for the core components are as follows:
+###### The reason for choosing this combination is to capture clear infrared Milky Way images in light-polluted cities at a low cost.<br>Unit costs for the core components are as follows:
     Raspberry Pi Zero 2W: $18.98
     IMX662 Module: $24.50
     800nm Long-pass Filter + 8mm f/1.2 M12 Lens: $10.89